 There are a lot of reasons to buy into or upgrade to SharePoint 2013 or 2016: the latest iteration of Microsoft’s portal-web development platform represents a massive, multi-million dollar upgrade on the previous version of SharePoint (a version that was typically oversold given its underwhelming if not frustrating performance and lack of execution).
 SharePoint 2013 is a massive upgrade to 2010: noticeable improvements to social computing (social networking via My Sites), mobile computing (PDA access and accessibility), Office integration, cloud integration, search and more.

 But it’s not all good news, and it’s not a solution that fits every organization.

-Here at Prescient Digital Media, we upgraded to SP2013 at the beginning of the year, and haven’t looked back.
+Here at Prescient Digital Media, we upgraded move to SharePoint Online in Office 365 (which is nearly at feature and function parity with SharePoint 2016, and in some cases, more rich).
 Though some problems persist, the bugs and challenges are not as persistent as 2010.
 There are some obvious improvements (pros) and some persistent issues (cons):

 The Prescient Digital Media intranet features a lot of customization and customized web parts, including those for:

 Speaking of conquest, the Chinese learned Mongol lessons the hard way, and built the Great Wall.
 Although a firewall is requisite with any intranet, not just a SharePoint intranet, walls kill collaboration and employee knowledge management.
-More salient, key lessons can be drawn from implementing and working with SharePoint 2013:
+More salient, key lessons can be drawn from implementing and working with SharePoint: